Saint0-0/Ro_Ghoul_Autofarm/README.md

 ```
 ○ The script will continuously search for a server with "Gyakusatsu" and once found, it will load the autofarm UI and enable farming.

-○ You can select your desired stage and skills.
+○ You can then select your desired stage and skills.

 ○ By default, no webhook is stored, so you will need to input your own in the settings section.